Caramel Crunch Brownies

 Instructions

-- Pour into your prepared baking tin and sprinkle with chopped chocolate.
-Bake for 25 minutes.
-Allow to cool down completely.
+- Bake – Pour into your prepared baking tin.
+Bake for 25 – 30 minutes.
+Allow to cool down to room temperature.

 Cornflake Layer

-- Add the sugar into a large sized saucepan and cook over low medium heat.
-Gently stir with a wooden spoon until melted and golden.
+- Make toffee (go slow!) – Add the sugar into a large sized saucepan and cook over low medium heat.
+Gently stir with a wooden spoon before letting it come to a boil.
+Then continue cooking until the toffee becomes a rich golden color and reaches 118C / 245F.
 Keep your eyes on it and take care not to burn the sugar which can happen very quickly!

-- Turn the heat off and add the hot cream, stir slowly until completely mixed in.
-Then add the butter and gently stir.
+- Add cream and butter and cook again – Add the hot cream and stir slowly until fully incorporated, then add the butter and continue stirring until well combined.
 Once mixed in, continue cooking on high heat for 5 minutes or until the caramel reaches a temperature of 120C / 250F.

-- Remove from the heat and add the cornflakes.
-Stir using a wooden spoon until all the cereal is coated.
+- Stir in cornflakes and top – Remove from the heat and add the cornflakes.
+Gently fold through using a wooden spoon until all the cereal is coated.
 Pour on top of the brownies and spread out.
-Allow to set at room temperature before chilling in the fridge for 2 hours.
-Slice and serve.

 Notes